afumfer/KNote/README.md

 ## License

-This project is under the MIT License - see the LICENSE.txt file for details
+This project is under the MIT License - see the LICENSE.txt file for details.